nealight/yasee/readme.md

 ---
 A project carried out in UC Irvine Summer Session I:

-Week 0: Draft proposal
+Phase 1: Draft proposal

-Week 1-5: Development
+Phase 2: Development

-Final Week: Presentation/Delivery
+Final Phase: Presentation/Delivery

 The demo/documentation directories are where you can locate descriptions of various aspects of the project.